-Select the Raspberry Pi 4 device type, choose a fleet type, enter a name, and click Create new fleet:
+Enter a fleet name, select the Raspberry Pi 4 device type, choose the Starter fleet type, and click Create new fleet:

-After the fleet has been created, you will be redirected to the dashboard for the newly created fleet, where you can add your first Raspberry Pi 4.
+You'll then be redirected to the summary of the newly created fleet, where you can add your first Raspberry Pi 4.

 To connect with balenaCloud, your Raspberry Pi 4 needs a balenaOS image configured for your device type, fleet, and network.
 Start by clicking Add device in your fleet dashboard: